 This field shall be the total number of Frames of the partition that have been rewritten since the partition was first written.
 It shall be incremented by 1 each time a Frame is repeated following error detection by the Read-After-Write process.
 This count shall not include any Frames which are written between the original Frame and its rewrite.
-The number accumulates over the life of the tape but shall be zeroed by a format pass.
+The number accumulates over the life of the tape unless a format pass is performed, in which case this field is re-set to the value 0.